Polar Setup

 };

-Webhooks are optional.
-Enable them if you want server-side lifecycle hooks (e.g. logging, analytics, provisioning) to run in response to Polar events.
+Webhooks enable server-side lifecycle hooks for logging, analytics, and provisioning in response to Polar events.

 1. In Polar Dashboard, navigate to SettingsWebhooks